1. Podcasting allows for intimate one-on-one engagement with your audience.

 And while you are struggling to get your audience to read more than 80 characters–1/3 of a tweet–on Facebook, 80% of podcast fans listen to all or most of every episode they start.
 When you consider that they are listening to even more shows than last year (up from 5 to 7).

 So what is your institution waiting for?
 What stories could you be sharing through the powerful medium of podcasting?
 Why let all the finance bros hog the iTunes airwaves?

 Unsure of where to start?
-Schedule a free 15-minute call with me–a museum/public history pro and award-winning podcaster– to discuss how your museum can start meaningfully engaging your audience with a podcast.
+Schedule a free call with me–a museum/public history pro and award-winning podcaster– to discuss how your museum can start meaningfully engaging your audience with a podcast.

 And don’t forget to grab a copy of my new book, Your Museum Needs a Podcast: A Step-By-Step Guide to Podcasting on a Budget for Museums, History Organizations, and Cultural Nonprofits, available as an e-book, paperback, or audiobook.